-The more tests you can run in parallel, the faster your build can finish.
-So when writing your tests, always ask yourself, "Can I run this test by itself and have it pass?"
+Sadly, things don’t happen that way often enough.
+Generally, that is because of the design. hen writing your tests, always ask yourself, "Can I run this test by itself and have it pass?"
 If you think to yourself, "No... another test has to run *before* for this one to pass," then stop.
 Put the shovel down, and start climbing your way out of that hole.
-Tests that rely on previous tests cause random, weird bugs to pop up, are hard to run when you want to reproduce those bugs, and are just slow.
+Tests that rely on previous tests cause intermittent issues, are hard to run when you want to reproduce those bugs, and are just slow.
 So keep your tests independent.
 It's how they were meant to be anyway.

-When none of your tests are inter-dependent, that means they can all be run in parallel, and in theory, your entire build should only take as long as your single longest test (in practice, it's a bit longer, but not too much).
-Which brings us to the next point...
+When none of your tests are interdependent, that means they can all be run in parallel, with the entire test run taking as long as the longest test.
+Which brings us to our next point.

 A pleasant side-effect of this is that when a build fails, you'll be able to narrow it down to a very specific area point and fix it all the faster.